Metro London home values have been trending downward over the past year.

 Find out where mortgage rates are headed before you start to negotiate.

-Prices have been falling or flat, and supply is high, so prices could fall further.
-Mortgage rates are relatively high and falling.
-Also, the annual real estate cycle usually favours buyers in late summer and autumn.
+Prices have been stable or declining, and supply is high, suggesting prices could drop further.
+While mortgage rates are currently high, they are trending downward.
+Additionally, the typical annual real estate cycle generally favours buyers during late summer and autumn.

 Planning to Buy?
 Check out our Complete Home Buyer’s Guide so we can walk you through the end-to-end process and get you ready to buy your new home!